unjs/listhen/README.md

 - Default: `true`

-Automatically close when an exit signal is recieved on process.
+Automatically close when an exit signal is received on process.

 ### `autoCloseSignals`